How to Prepare for Your Shed

 If you are not sure if the site can be accessed for a pre-built shed then please let us know so a site inspection by our staff can be scheduled.
 If your site cannot be accessed, you will have a choice of clearing a path 2’ wider than the shed including roof overhangs or having your shed built on site for an additional fee.

-We recommend some kind of base for your shed.
-When lumber comes into contact with the elements its lifespan is shortened.
-By raising the runners of the building off the ground and away from moisture, your building will last much longer.
-Most of our customers choose to place the building on patio pavers, while others may choose to create a crushed gravel base or concrete slab as part of the shed site prep process.
+Some of our customers choose to place the building on patio pavers, while others may choose to create a crushed gravel base or concrete slab as part of the shed site prep process.
+You can read more about these options below.

 You must have a level, prepared site – Yes, it’s that important!
 If your site is more than 6” from being level there will be an additional charge to level.
 If you take a little extra time upfront to level your site when preparing the ground for your shed, you can relax and eliminate most problems with your shed.